 LNnT is one of the most abundant neutral core HMO in human milk (1).

 Our HMOs are available in different forms including powders and tablets.
-Continue reading below to learn more about the exciting clinical and preclinical data for infants and children, or click "Get Started" to talk with us about your product today.
+Continue reading below to learn more about the exciting clinical and preclinical data for infants and children, or click Partner with us to talk with us about your product today.

-Clinical studies suggest a relationship between HMOs and some immune outcomes in infants.
-Emerging science suggest that specific HMOs at the correct level of supplementation may help to reduce the risk of certain infections in infants consuming infant formula and in infants who are breastfed.
+Clinical studies have reported a relationship between HMOs and some immune outcomes in infants.
+Emerging science suggest that specific HMOs at the correct level of supplementation may help to reduce the risk of certain infections in infants consuming infant formula.

 HMO reserch (preclinical and clinical data) report that HMOs may help to stimulate the growth of beneficial bacteria, which are believed to be important for development of the microbiota and gut health in infants.